-- If you’ve had other vaccinations (such as vaccinations against hepatitis), you can find out the vaccination dates and doses from the place where you were vaccinated.
+- If you’ve had other vaccinations (such as a vaccine against hepatitis), you can find out the vaccination dates and doses from the place where you were vaccinated.

-- If you’ve served in the military, you’ve been given the dtap vaccination against diphtheria, tetanus and pertussis (whooping cough) and the vaccinations against meningitis.
+- Some of the students may have received the dtap vaccination against diphtheria, tetanus and pertussis (whooping cough) and the vaccination against meningitis in the army.